Pixofield/keyshape-avd-format/README.md

  * cannot read animations which derive values from the target object (all keyframes must explicitely define a value)
  * repeatCount is ignored if multiple objectAnimators target the same property
+ * only basic line animations made with path trim start, end and offset are supported
+ * path trim start, end and offset animations are mapped to SVG dash offset animations

 ## Exporting Vector Drawables